CrazycatASG/CrazycatASG/README.md

 - 🌱 I’m currently learning Python, Go, Javascript, and Rust.
 - 📫 How to reach me: You can contact me through my public email (linked below my pfp) or [my alt email](mailto:realitywarper14@gmail.com) but i don't check that often so be aware of that.
-- 😄 Pronouns: why refer to someone you won't talk to? (he/him)
+- 😄 Pronouns: i'm a he/him but you won't be referring to me anyway
 - ⚡ Fun fact: I'm autistic.
 I also have tourettes.